Pink-Crab/Perique-Boilerplate_basic/README.md

 ## Contributions

-If you would like to contribute to the PinkCrab Plugin Framework and/or any of its packages, please feel to reach out at glynn@pinkcrab.co.uk or generate an issue/pr over on github.
-This package is manually updated everytime we make substantial changes to the Core package.
+If you would like to contribute to the Perique Framework and/or any of its packages, please feel to reach out at glynn@pinkcrab.co.uk or generate an issue/pr over on github.
+This package is manually updated every time we make substantial changes to the Core package.